OpenGATE/Gate/docs/defining_a_system_scanner_ct_pet_spect_optical.rst

 Description
 ^^^^^^^^^^^

 **CylindricalPET** is a PET system that can describe most of the small animal PET scanners.
 The main specificity of *cylindricalPET* is the possibility to record output data in the List Mode Format (LMF) developed by the Crystal Clear Collaboration.
-A complete description of LMF is can be found in Users Guide V7.2:Data output#LMF output.
+A complete description of LMF is can be found in :ref:`lmf_output-label`.

 A CylindricalPET is based on a cylindrical geometry, and consists of 5 hierarchic levels, from mother to daughter, as defined below: